 Transfer the mixture from the saucepan, along with the nondairy or coconut milk and salt, to a food processor.
 Process until smoothly pureed.
 Transfer back to the saucepan, add a few grindings of pepper, and set aside, covered, off the heat.

-Cook the tortellini in plenty of rapidly simmering water until al dente.
+Cook the ravioli in plenty of rapidly simmering water until al dente.
 Drain, then stir them into the sweet potato sauce.
 Heat gently and briefly, just until well heated through.